 Fellows participate in several educational seminars focused on Pediatric Emergency Medicine.
 Below is the list of conferences:

-Trauma Conference: This seminar series occurs on Mondays and focuses on topics broadly relevant to care of critically injured pediatric patients including presentations from trauma surgeons, subspecialty surgeons, rehabilitation specialists, critical care intensivists and emergency medicine physicians.
+This seminar series occurs monthly through the Trauma Program and focuses on topics broadly relevant to the care of critically injured pediatric patients including presentations from trauma surgeons, subspecialty surgeons, rehabilitation specialists, intensivists, emergency medicine physicians, and EMS providers.

 Section or Departmental Conferences

 - Morbidity and Mortality Conference: Monthly conference.
 Difficult cases are presented by ED providers, with particular attention given to identifying systems issues affecting outcome, process improvement, and medical management.

 - PEM Faculty Administrative Staff Meeting: Fellows are exposed to a variety of administrative issues through the faculty meetings which occur twice a month.